 5 Holly Bush Vale, Hampstead Village, NW3 | 3 minutes from Ping Pong

 Bang in the middle of Hampstead Village, the Everyman Cinema Club boasts recommendations from celebrities as diverse as Ewan McGregor, Jools Oliver, Gianluca Vialli and Giles ...
 More

 Windmill Hill, NW3 | 6 minutes from Ping Pong

 Set in the winding streets of Hampstead Village, the National Trust-owned, late 17th-century Fenton House contains an outstanding collection of porcelain, needlework pictures and Georgian furniture. ...
 More

 Our recommendations in the same street as Ping Pong

 Hotels near Ping Pong

-From cheap budget hotels to luxury 5 star suites see our deals for Ping Pong hotels, including Holiday Inn Camden Lock Hotel from 76% off.
+From cheap budget places to stay to luxury 5 star hotels see our discounts for Ping Pong hotels, including Holiday Inn Express London-Swiss Cottage from 77% off.